sfox14/chisel-rp/README.md

 # Chisel Random Projections

 This repository contains code for building and testing different hardware implementations of Random Projections using Chisel HDL.
-Chisel generates a C++ simulation for test purposes as well as Verilog which can be ported across different ASIC/FPGA developer toolchains and platforms.
+Chisel generates a C++ simulation for test purposes as well as Verilog which can be ported across different ASIC/FPGA toolchains and platforms.

-## 1. Quick Start:
+## 1. Quick Start

 Open a terminal and run: